haevg-rz/Estimator/README.md

 ## Join room

-You can join a room with a dispaplayname and a roomId You have to fill out both fields
+You can join a room with a displayname and a roomId You have to fill out both fields

 #### Displayname:
-- The displayname have to be uniqe in the room
+- The displayname has to be uniqe in the room
 - All other Estimators in the romm will see you name

 #### RoomId